canjs/can-realtime-rest-model/can-realtime-rest-model.md

 This structures follows the [Fetching Data JSONAPI specification](http://jsonapi.org/format/#fetching).

-There's:
+There's a:

-- a [filter](http://jsonapi.org/format/#fetching-filtering) property for filtering records,
+- [filter](http://jsonapi.org/format/#fetching-filtering) property for filtering records,
-- a [sort](http://jsonapi.org/format/#fetching-sorting) property for specifying the order to sort records, and
+- [sort](http://jsonapi.org/format/#fetching-sorting) property for specifying the order to sort records, and
-- a [page](http://jsonapi.org/format/#fetching-pagination) property that selects a range of the sorted result. _The range indexes are inclusive_.
+- [page](http://jsonapi.org/format/#fetching-pagination) property that selects a range of the sorted result. _The range indexes are inclusive_.
+Example: `{page: 0, end: 9}` returns 10 records.

 > __NOTE__: [can-connect] does not follow the rest of the JSONAPI specification.
 Specifically
 > [can-connect] expects your server to send back JSON data in a format described in [can-rest-model].